RedHatNetherlandsSA/ocp-devex-demos/01-CODE/builds/README.md

 ```

 With this, we have deployed our application from the local binary source.

+After every application ***code change***,
+we can simply compile our app using `dotnet publish -c Release` command
-After every application code change, we can simply start a new-build by executing the ```oc start-build mywebapp``` command.
+and start a new-build by executing the `oc start-build mywebapp --from-dir=./bin/Release/net6.0/publish` command.

 ---